 Our Hall Barn provides the main area where groups can meet together.
 The Studio provides a smaller group space and dining room.
 We can accommodate up to 16 people in single and shared rooms.

-Our Ethos – Hill Cottage Retreat Centre is founded on the belief that it is important to work equally for the benefit of self and others.
-We believe that:
+Hill Cottage Retreat Centre is founded on the belief that it is important to work equally for the benefit of self and others, and that each of our individual actions can make a contribution in this time of global crisis.

 Policy on Alcohol (and Other Intoxicants)